Klortho/mathjax-server/README.md

 - `ex`: Specifies x-height in pixels.
 - `width`: Specifies maximum width for rendered image.
 - `linebreaks`: Specifies whether to allow lines to break.

+## To do

+* The original version of mathjax-server let you output PNG or MathML in addition to SVG.
+It even had speech output!
+Can we get those back in easily?